node-ffi-napi/node-ffi-napi/README.md

 **WARNING**: The original API of `node-ffi` is left mostly untouched in the N-API wrapper.
 However, the API did not have very well-defined properties in the context of garbage collection and multi-threaded execution.
-It is recommended to avaoid from any multi-threading usage of this library if possible.
+It is recommended to avoid any multi-threading usage of this library if possible.

 Example